To detect excessive exposure to mercury

 Measures have been taken in recent years to reduce and control the public’s exposure to mercury.
 Stricter regulations and recommendations have lowered the amounts allowable in the air, water, soil, food and in the workplace.

 The high concentrations of mercury found in certain fish may harm the developing nervous systems in unborn babies and young children.
-The FDA recommends that pregnant women, women who may become pregnant, young children and nursing mothers avoid eating shark, swordfish, king mackerel and tilefish.
-They advise these groups to eat fish that are usually found to have lower levels of mercury such as canned light tuna, shrimp or salmon.
+The NHS recommends that pregnant women, women who may become pregnant, young children and nursing mothers avoid eating shark, swordfish, and merlin and that girls, women planning pregnancy, and pregnant and breastfeeding women should eat no more than 2 portions of oily fish per week.

 What is thiomersal?

 Thiomersal (known in the US as thimerosal) is an organic mercury compound that is used in small amounts as a preservative in some vaccines.
-Although it is generally regarded to be safe, the use of thiomersal is now being phased out.
+Although it is generally regarded to be safe, the use of thiomersal is now being phased out and it is no longer used in routine childhood vaccinations.

 Do silver teeth filling contain mercury?

 Yes.
 Dental amalgams (teeth fillings) are made up of approximately 50% metallic mercury.
 Some people feel that the tiny amount of mercury vapour released when a person chews may affect their health, but internationally most major health organisations consider the amalgams to be safe at this time.
-A few countries have begun to restrict their use as a precautionary measure.
+The intention is to phase out the use of dental amalgam, on environmental grounds, by 2030, and there are already restrictions on its use in children under 15 and pregnant or breastfeeding mothers.

 Elsewhere On The Web